 The measures we are implementing are subject to continued management review supported by confirmation and testing, as well as audit committee oversight.
-Management remains committed to the implementation of remediation efforts to address these material weaknesses.
+Management remains committed to remediating these material weaknesses.
 We will continue to implement measures to remedy our internal control deficiencies, though there can be no assurance that our efforts will be successful or avoid potential future material weaknesses.
-In addition, until remediation steps have been completed and are operated for a sufficient period of time, and subsequent evaluation of their effectiveness is completed, the material weaknesses previously disclosed, and as described above, will continue to exist.